Derived Foliations: Analytification of derived foliations: the GAGA theorem

-For two derived foliations $\F$ and $\F'$ in $\Fol^{\mathrm{ap}}(X)$, corresponding to sheaves of graded mixed $\DR_X$-cdga's $\DR_\F$ and $\DR_{\F'}$, the mapping space $Map(\F,\F')$ is by definition the homotopy fiber, taken at the identity of $\OO_X$, of the natural morphism { } (where we have denoted by $\egrcdga_X$ and $\cdga_X$ the $\s$-categories of sheaves of graded mixed cdga's and of cdga's on $X_et$).
-In the same manner, when $\DR_\F$ are considered as augmented towards $\OO_X$ via their natural augmentation to $\DR_\F^{(0)}\simeq \OO_X \simeq \DR_{\F'}^{(0)}$, their mapping space in $C_X$ is the homotopy fiber, taken at the identity, of the natural morphism { } These two morphisms are easily seen to be equivalent, and thus so are their homotopy fibers.
+These two morphisms are easily seen to be equivalent, and thus so are their homotopy fibers.
 This shows that the $\s$-functors of the lemma are fully faithful.
 Similarly, if $B \to \OO_X$ is an object in $C_X$, choosing an inverse of the equivalence $B^{(0)} \simeq \OO_X$ provides a morphism $\OO_X \to B^{(0)}$, and thus a morphism $\DR_X \to B$ by the universal property of de Rham alegbras.
-The graded mixed cdga $B$, together with this morphism from $\DR_X$ clearly defines an object in $\Fol^{\mathrm{ap}}(X)$, whose image by the forgetful $\s$-functor is equivalent to $B$, showing the essential surjectivity. $\Box$ \\
+The graded mixed cdga $B$, together with this morphism from $\DR_X$ clearly defines an object in $\Fol^{ap}(X)$, whose image by the forgetful $\s$-functor is equivalent to $B$, showing the essential surjectivity. $\Box$ \\